devbxtzz/Ecsynthetics/README.md

-# Ecsynths
+# Ecsynthetic
-A derivative dex
+A synthetics derivative dex